haitham404/Stacks/README.md

-3. **Reverse a String Using Stack** :
+2. **Reverse a String Using Stack** :

-       our goal  is to reverse a given string
+   - Our goal  is to reverse a given string

 ```java
 import java.util.Stack;